dwyl/mvp/README.md

 Our objective with this MVP
-is to build the minimal _useable_ App that covers our basic "Capture, Categorise, Complete" [workflow](https://github.com/dwyl/product-roadmap#what) is well-documented, tested and easy for a _beginner_ to run/understand.
+is to build the minimal _useable_ App that covers our basic "Capture, Categorize, Complete" [workflow](https://github.com/dwyl/product-roadmap#what) and is well-documented, tested and easy for a _beginner_ to run/understand.

 The goal is to _ship_ this App to